Table of Contents

 Are these places worth a visit for a first timer in China?
 I would say no unless you visit only places between Shanghai and Beijing.
 Even for a second time it might be not interesting enough yet.
 If you are into Chinese history, UNESCO World Heritage Sites and want to know more about it then I can recommend visiting these places for sure!
 The history at these sites date back thousands of years and every detail is beyond the scope of this article.
 I recommend further reading on Confucianism and the Yellow Emperor if you like to know more.
 I enjoyed my day trip a lot although it was drizzling all day long.
 Due to the drizzle I hurried to see everything and made it back to the hotel in Xuzhou around 18:00 to catch a dinner and go to bed early.
 After Jinan city and the day trip to Taishan I had one day left to explore Xuzhou the next day.
 These places I cover in another articles as they deserve a day trip by themselves.

-Do you visit off beaten track places or are you on a UNESCO quest?
-Did you visit this place or do you have questions?
+Did you visit Qufu too or do you have questions?
 Please leave a comment at the bottom of the page.
 Love to hear from you!